-If you are being sexually harassed (or suspect another person is being harassed) at the AAA/CASCA Annual Meeting, please report it to AAA staff (recognizable by orange buttons, pictured below) at registration or in the exhibit hall.
+If you are being sexually harassed (or suspect another person is being harassed) at the AAA/CASCA Annual Meeting, please report it to AAA staff (recognizable by orange buttons, pictured below) at registration or in the exhibit hall, or CASCA staff at registration.
 In serious cases like sexual assault, please call the police and inform AAA/CASCA that you plan to press charges.
 We will provide any possible support until the matter is resolved.
 In any case, we will ensure you are not victimized and that you have access to relevant evidence admissible in court, like security video footage or emails.

 We acknowledge it is often hard to come forward about these issues, but we need your help to build a fair and safe environment for you and your colleagues.
 Explain the situation in as much detail as possible.
 If you have any hard evidence (e.g. emails), forward it or bring it with you.

 In addition, AAA and CASCA will have three trained ombudspersons available onsite.
 Please register your complaint using the form below.

 Disciplinary action and repeat offenders

 After thorough investigation by the AAA Executive Office, meeting attendees found guilty of sexual assault will be banned from all Association activities.
 Meeting attendees found guilty of sexual harassment (but not assault) may have their right to be on the premises revoked.
 We may also ban harassers from all future Association activities or take other appropriate action to protect their victims.
 We will terminate the memberships and/or meeting registrations of repeat offenders after the second claim against them and subsequent investigation concludes they are indeed guilty.

 We apply these disciplinary actions uniformly.
 Meeting attendees of any sexual orientation or other protected characteristics will be penalized the same way for the same offenses.